US stocks drift lower as oil prices return to rising

 NEW YORK — (AP) — U.S. stock indexes are drifting lower on Tuesday, while oil prices rise again.

-The S&P 500 was down 0.3% in midday trading following signals that one of the U.S. economy's main engines, spending by households, is weakening while Israel's conflict with Iran may be worsening.
-The Dow Jones Industrial Average dipped by 39 points, or 0.1%, as of 11:20 a.m.
-Eastern time, and the Nasdaq composite was 0.3% lower.
+The S&P 500 was down 0.2% in afternoon trading following signals that one of the U.S. economy's main engines, spending by households, is weakening while Israel's conflict with Iran may be worsening.
+The Dow Jones Industrial Average dipped by 42 points, or 0.1%, as of 12:32 p.m.
+Eastern time, and the Nasdaq composite was 0.2% lower.

 Treasury yields also edged lower in the bond market after a report said shoppers spent less last month at U.S. retailers than the month before and than economists expected.
 Solid such spending has been one of the linchpins keeping the economy out of a recession, but part of May’s drop may have simply been a return to more normal trends.